 Chronic spleen damage can lead to autoinfarction and increases susceptibility to infection, particularly pneumococcal and Salmonella infections (including Salmonella osteomyelitis).
 These infections are especially common in early childhood and can be fatal.

 Recurrent ischemia and infarction can cause chronic dysfunction of multiple different organ systems.
 Complications include ischemic stroke Ischemic Stroke Ischemic stroke is sudden neurologic deficits that result from focal cerebral ischemia associated with permanent brain infarction (eg, positive results on diffusion-weighted MRI).
 Common causes... read more , seizures Seizure Disorders A seizure is an abnormal, unregulated electrical discharge that occurs within the brain’s cortical gray matter and transiently interrupts normal brain function.
-A seizure typically causes altered... read more , avascular necrosis of the hips, renal concentrating defects, chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
+A seizure typically causes altered... read more , avascular necrosis of the hips, renal concentrating defects, renal papillary necrosis, chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more , heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more , pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is increased pressure in the pulmonary circulation.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more , pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is increased pressure in the pulmonary circulation.
 It has many secondary causes; some cases are idiopathic.
-In pulmonary hypertension, pulmonary vessels become constricted... read more , pulmonary fibrosis, and retinopathy.
+In pulmonary hypertension, pulmonary vessels may become constricted... read more , pulmonary fibrosis, and retinopathy.

 Patients who are heterozygous (Hb AS) do not experience hemolysis or painful crises.
 However, they do have an increased risk of chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more and pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
 Risk factors for pulmonary embolism are... read more .
 In addition, rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
 Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more and sudden death may occur during sustained, exhausting exercise.
 Impaired ability to concentrate urine (hyposthenuria) is common.
 Unilateral hematuria (by unknown mechanisms and usually from the left kidney) can occur but is self-limited.
 Typical renal papillary necrosis can occur but is less common than among homozygous patients, and there is an association with the extremely rare medullary carcinoma of the kidney.